PeterBrodersen/osmetymology/README.md

     * Furthermore every animal and plant order, family, and species are simply listed as [taxon](https://www.wikidata.org/wiki/Q16521).
 Further checks, usually at the [Wikidata subclass level](https://www.wikidata.org/wiki/Property:P279 "subclass of"), should be checked to determine basic information such as whether the item is an animal, plant or whatnot if possible (even if there is [no such thing as a fish](https://en.wikipedia.org/wiki/No_Such_Thing_as_a_Fish#Title "Wikipedia: No such thing as a Fish; Title)).

 ### Resources
-Check the source list for different cities in Denmark (todo).
+Check the [source list](Resources.md) for different locations in Denmark.

 ## Other resources
 Similar projects exists, such as [Open Etymology Map](https://etymology.dsantini.it/) <sup>[GitHub](https://gitlab.com/openetymologymap/open-etymology-map/)</sup>.